-Explicit Implicit wait selenium is important commands.
+Explicit Implicit wait selenium is an important command.
 They are used while running automation scripts created using Selenium Web Driver.
-Explicit Implicit wait in selenium is primarily used to handle the different load time of elements on the web browser.
+Implicit and Explicit Wait in Selenium is primarily used to handle the different load times of elements on the web browser.

 In order to handle this, Selenium has introduced the usage of “Explicit” and “Implicit” wait.
 Selenium documentation on Explicit and Implicit wait warns users not to use both together.